 Radiator covers not only make your room more stylish, but it covers many things as well.

-Many old homes were built with steam heat or hot water heating rather than the forced-air heating we use today in homes.
+Many old homes were built with steam or hot water heating rather than the forced-air heating we use today.
 Even some newer homes are built with hot water heating, as it is highly efficient.

-However, one problem with most homes using steam heat or hot water heat is the unsightliness of the radiators, which rarely fit into a room’s décor.
+However, one problem with most homes using steam or hot water heat is the unsightliness of the radiators, which rarely complement a room’s décor.

 The obvious answer to that design problem is to find or design some way of covering up the radiator while still allowing it enough space to do its job.
 This design move is much easier than it might seem if we pay attention to the convection rules.